salcode/salcode-git/README.md

 ## Configuration

+### branch.sort

+Set `branch.sort = -committerdate` to display the branches in descending order by commiter date (i.e. the most recent at the top).

 ### checkout.defaultRemote

 Set `checkout.defaultRemote = origin` to avoid the error "matched multiple remote tracking branches" when running `git checkout`.
 With this setting, Git uses the remote `origin` when doing a `git checkout` (unless a different remote is explicitly defined).